10 Reasons Why Gerbera Daisy is Dying and How to Revive It

 How to fix it

-Carefully, take your Gerbera Daisy out of its pot and inspect the roots.
+Carefully, slip the Gerbera Daisy out of its pot and inspect the roots.
 Any brown-black, mushy roots indicate root-rot, trim them off and treat the healthy roots with a copper-based fungicidal solution.

 Gerbera Daisy, Barbeton Daisy, Gerbera jamesonii

-Gerbera Daisy grows best in moderate room humidity of 50-55%.
-However, too low humidity will result in dry and shrivelled leaves, leaf drop and the plant may begin to die.
+Too low humidity will result in dry and shrivelled leaves, leaf drop as the plant begins to die.

 How to fix it

-To elevate humidity for your Gerbera Daisy, you may group several plants together or grow the plant in the bathroom and other humid areas in the home.
-You may also set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these tecniques on how to increase humidity for houseplants.
+To elevate humidity for your Gerbera Daisy, you may group several plants together, set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in a well-lit bathroom and other humid areas in the home.

 How to fix it

-Exposing your Gerbera Daisy to hot midday sunshine will result in wilting, leaf drop and eventual death of the plant.
-It grows best in bright light with some morning or late afternoon sunshine but not hot direct sunlight.
+Exposing your plant to hot midday sunshine will result in wilting, leaf drop and eventual death of the plant.

 How to fix it

-Position your Gerbera Daisy in a more shaded spot or instal a light curtain to protect the plant from hot direct sunlight to prevent it from death.
+Position your Gerbera Daisy in a more shaded spot where it will receive bright light with some morning or late afternoon sunshine or use a light curtain to diffuse the intense sunrays.

 You liked it?
 Share on social media.